Campral (Acamprosate Calcium)

 Frequently Asked Questions

-Do not stop taking Campral or change the dosage without checking with your doctor first.
-Continue taking it for as long as your doctor tells you, usually for one year.
+Do not stop taking Campral or change the dosage without consulting your doctor.

 Important Disclaimer